Environmental Science Online Test 9th Science Lesson 24 Questions in English

 Correct

-Explanation All living organisms are made up of carbon containing molecules like proteins and nucleic acids.
+All living organisms are made up of carbon containing molecules like proteins and nucleic acids.
 The atmospheric carbon dioxide enters into the plants through the process of photosynthesis to form carbohydrates.
 From plants, it is passed on to herbivores and carnivores.
-Incorrect

-Explanation All living organisms are made up of carbon containing molecules like proteins and nucleic acids.
+All living organisms are made up of carbon containing molecules like proteins and nucleic acids.
 The atmospheric carbon dioxide enters into the plants through the process of photosynthesis to form carbohydrates.
 From plants, it is passed on to herbivores and carnivores.

 -